The "V5" upgrade guide (v4.* to v5.0.1) :

 v5.0.1

 binaryTo simplify the following step, we will be using Linux for illustration.
-Binary for and are also available.
+Binary for Mac(arm64) and Windows are also available.

 You can verify the installation by checking the version of chain-maind